Anchorsify/Anchorsify.github.io/_pages/Equipment.md

 While wearing this armor, you take a -1 to your Athletics, Stealth and Initiative rolls per location covered.
 It is trivial to remove outside of combat, but inside of combat it is a Speed 10 action to remove it from one location, or a Speed 25 action to remove a full suit.

-Villages will repair damaged armor for free, but frown upon overzealous (or masochistic) shinobi coming in for repairs excessively often, and will thereby only repair any damaged armor once a week (once per OOC day).
+Villages will repair Requisition-acquired damaged armor for free, but frown upon overzealous (or masochistic) shinobi coming in for repairs excessively often, and will thereby only repair any damaged armor once a week (once per OOC day).

 #### Chuunin
 ##### Flak Vest